API automation can help you to take a product-led approach to your APIs that gets you to market faster while keeping your developers happy.

 What is API automation testing, and why do we need it?

-There is also scope for increased accuracy and coverage, as you can run automated functional tests more regularly and cover a wider range of functions within each test.
-As tests are faster, they can also deliver cost savings.
+- Increase accuracy and coverage (as you can run automated functional tests more regularly and cover a wider range of functions within each test)

 How does API automation testing work?